TheGalfins/GNSS_Compare/docs/user_manual/ui_description.rst

       :width: 50%
       :align: center

-To get to the next view just swipe from right to left or to return to the previous one, from left to right.
+To get to the next view swipe from right to left or to return to the previous one, from left to right.

 Positioning error plot
 ----------------------